Free Tool

 What each algorithm tells you

 Six different formulas, six slightly different answers.
-Each was developed for a different audience or use case, and they disagree on purpose.
+Each one targets a different audience or use case, and they disagree on purpose.
 Looking at all of them together is more honest than picking one.

 Flesch Reading Ease